Speed (1994 film): Filming

 Principal photography for Speed commenced on September 7, 1993, and concluded on December 23, 1993, in Los Angeles.
 Director Jan de Bont used an 80-foot model of a 50-story elevator shaft for the film's opening sequence.
 During production, River Phoenix, a close friend of actor Keanu Reeves, died.
 In response, de Bont adjusted the shooting schedule to accommodate Reeves, giving him less demanding scenes.
 De Bont noted that the loss deeply affected Reeves, making him quieter and emotionally withdrawn.
 Initially hesitant about the film's action sequences, Reeves expressed to de Bont, "I'm not an action hero.
 I don't like it.
 I don't know how to do it," which de Bont saw as an advantage, believing it paralleled Reeves' character, who was thrust into an extraordinary situation.
 As production progressed, Reeves became more involved with his stunts, even secretly rehearsing the Jaguar-to-bus jump, which he later performed himself, against de Bont's disapproval.

 The production used eleven GM New Look buses (TDH-5303) and three Grumman 870 buses.
 Two of these buses were destroyed in explosions, while others were adapted for specific scenes, including high-speed sequences, interior shots, and "under bus" scenes.
-The bus jump scene was filmed in one take using a specially rigged bus equipped with a ramp to allow for lift-off.
-The driver was suspended in a shock-absorbing harness to prevent injury during the landing.
 The film's fictionalized bus route, "33 Downtown", was modeled after the real-life Big Blue Bus serving Santa Monica.
 One of the buses used in the film was auctioned for $102,000 in 2018.